-This course introduces students to methods of computer forensics and investigations.
+Prerequisite: None This course introduces students to methods of computer forensics and investigations.
 This course helps prepare students for industry specific certification.
+Code C Lecture: 3 hours Lab: 0 hours Credit Hours: 3

 CIS 289 Wireless Networking

 The purpose of this course is to allow students to explore current issues related to wireless technology.
 Students will be able to develop and maintain wireless networks using advancements in current technology.